Hazardo911/Nexus-Project1/README.md

 FastAPI backend
 can start/stop system
 👉 we added it because… backend hona chahiye 😎
-🤖 The “AI Model” Story (important 😭)
-We trained a model (.pth) to:
+🤖 The “AI Model” Story (important 😭) ai model ka kaam mera nahi tha 😭 We trained a model (.pth) to:
 Plain text
 detect which exercise user is doing